bilalraad/my-wallet/README.md

 My accounts:

 Telegram & IG: @bilal_rad

 gmail: bilal52040@gmail.come

 CFI email: bilal.raad@codeforiraq.org

 linkedIn: bilal raad

 # Notes:

-1- I use Hive to store all the data Locally in the device for more info. about Hive see: https://pub.dev/packages/hive .
+1- I use Hive to store all the data Locally in the device for more information about Hive see: https://pub.dev/packages/hive .

 2 - For State management, I also Use Hive or in other words I used "WatchBoxBuilder" witch provided with Hive package.